Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

-To understand the impact of Li-doping on the spin waves of $\alpha$-MnTe, we conducted INS measurements at the SEQUOIA spectrometer at the Spallation Neutron Source for undoped $\alpha$-MnTe and at the MAPS Spectrometer at the ISIS Neutron Source for Li-doped $\alpha$-MnTe.
-Importantly, both experiments were carried out on a single piece of single crystal with mosaic less than 1 degree using a nearly identical resolution and normalized to absolute units in order to ensure a quantitative comparison of the experimental spectra \cite{10.1063/1.4818323}.
-The chiral magnon splitting for pure $\alpha$-MnTe is observed in the $\Gamma$-A-L-M plane of BZ, highlighted in red in {Fig. \ref{fig:fig2}f}, while spin waves remain degenerate in the nodal planes shaded in gray \cite{liu_chiral_2024}.
-We first examine spin waves along directions in the nodal planes [Fig. \ref{fig:fig2} (a,b)], which reveal three differences induced by Li doping: (1) the spectra evolve from pseudo-gapless to having a $\sim$6~meV spin gap, indicative of the change in single-ion anisotropy, (2) the overall bandwidth of the excitations is reduced from 35~meV to 32~meV, signaling a 9\% reduction in the effective exchange energy scale, and (3) whereas spin waves in $\alpha$-MnTe are resolution-limited in energy, the linewidth in the Li-doped case is substantially broadened [Fig. \ref{fig:fig2}(c-e), S2].
+To understand the impact of Li-doping on the spin waves of Li-MnTe, we conducted time-of-flight INS measurements at the SEQUOIA spectrometer at the Spallation Neutron Source for pristine MnTe and at the MAPS Spectrometer at the ISIS Neutron Source for Li-MnTe.
+Measurements were performed on a single piece of single crystal with mosaic less than 1 degree, using nearly identical instrumental resolutions (Fig.~S1) and normalized to absolute units in order to ensure a quantitative comparison of the experimental spectra \cite{10.1063/1.4818323}.
+In pristine MnTe, chiral magnon splitting appears in the $\Gamma$-A-L-M plane, highlighted in red in {Fig. \ref{fig:fig2}f}, while spin waves remain degenerate in the nodal planes shaded in gray \cite{liu_chiral_2024}.
+We first examine spin waves within the nodal planes [Fig. \ref{fig:fig2} (a,b)], which reveal three differences induced by Li doping: (1) the spectra evolve from pseudo-gapless to having a $\sim$6~meV spin gap, indicative of the change in single-ion anisotropy, (2) the overall bandwidth of the excitations is reduced from 35~meV to 32~meV, signaling a 9\% reduction in the effective exchange energy scale, and { (3) whereas spin waves in pristine MnTe are resolution-limited throughout the BZ, the linewidth in Li-MnTe is notably larger near the zone boundary [Fig. \ref{fig:fig2}(c-e)]. } Whereas (2) can be understood as the addition of indirect exchange via Ruderman-Kittel-Kasuya-Yosida (RKKY)-type interactions mediated by itinerant carriers, { the appearance of magnon damping implied by (3) may have several possible physical origins in metallic magnets, as previously discussed.